kaiachain/kaia-docs/docs/misc/faq.md

 ## Where can I start dApp development with Kaia? <a id="dapp-development"></a>
 Whether you are migrating from Ethereum, or building on Kaia from scratch, we support all the necessary tools and infrastructure.
-You can test your smart contracts on [Remix IDE](../build//tutorials/connecting-remix) using Kaia Plugin or connect to [MetaMask](../build/tutorials/connecting-metamask) wallet and [Kaikas](https://chrome.google.com/webstore/detail/kaikas/jblndlipeogpafnldhgmapagcccfchpi).
+You can test your smart contracts on [Remix IDE](../build//tutorials/connecting-remix) using Kaia Plugin or connect to [MetaMask](../build/tutorials/connecting-metamask) wallet and [Kaia Wallet](https://chromewebstore.google.com/detail/kaia-wallet/jblndlipeogpafnldhgmapagcccfchpi).
 Kaia’s sdk `caver` is available as [caver-js](https://github.com/kaiachain/caver-js) You can refer to our [tutorials](../build/tutorials/tutorials.md) to try building a dApp on Kaia.

 ## Is Kaia Open Source? <a id="is-kaia-open-source"></a>